Oakmere House: The Kemble family

 Horatio Kemble (1816–1890) was born in 1816.
 His father was Thomas Nash Kemble of Runwell Hall, Essex and Gobions Park, Hertfordshire.
 After he married Margaret in 1884 the couple lived at Banstead Park for some time.
 They had one son and two daughters.
 When William Carpenter died in 1861 they moved into Oakmere House and shortly after made alterations and additions to the building.

 Horatio allowed the Potters Bar Horticultural Society to use the grounds of Oakmere House for the Annual Horticultural Show.
 When the Kemble family leased the house to Henry Lofts from 1885 until 1915 the practice continued during these years.

 Henry Lofts (1828–1903) was a land and estate agent.
 He and his wife Mary had twelve children.
 The 1891 Census shows them living in Oakmere House with five of their children, a cook, two housemaids, a kitchenmaid and a footman.
 Mary died in 1896 and Henry and several children continued to live at the house until his death in 1903.
 After this his son Henry Fairlam Lofts took the lease of Oakmere House and lived there with his brother and two sisters until 1915.

 From 1915 until 1936 Edith Marian Forbes (1845–1936) rented the house.
 She was the widow of William Forbes, a landed proprietor who had died in 1914.

 When Horatio Kemble died in 1890 his son Horace William Kemble (1854–1935) inherited Oakmere House.
 He and his wife Kythe Agatha Hanbury had three daughters and one son.
 Their eldest daughter was Lucinda Dorothea Kemble who in 1904 married Alexander Edward Murray, the Earl of Dunmore and became Lucinda, Countess of Dunmore.
 Her picture is shown.

-When Horace William Kemble died in 1935 his son Horace Leonard Kemble inherited the house and two year later in 1937 sold it to Potters Bar Urban District Council.
+When Horace William Kemble died in 1935 his son Horace Leonard Kemble inherited the house and two years later in 1937 sold it to Potters Bar Urban District Council.